UCD Beacon Hospital Academy

 In order to enhance our student experience, students may be present and partake in some of your care during your stay at Beacon Hospital.
 These students will be under the supervision of a staff member and this supervision with be in line with best practice guidelines as laid out by the respective universities and international accreditation bodies.
 The staff member will always ask you in advance, if you are comfortable for a student to present during any care intervention.

 Please be advised that you may be invited to give feedback on your experience with a student.
 If you do not wish to participate please inform the student tutor.

 Please let the reception staff know if you would prefer not to have a student involved in your care while at Beacon Hospital.

 Alternatively, please feel free to contact the UCD Beacon Hospital Academy directly and we can relay this message.

-Academy Building: The Academy building is located at Suite 13-15 in Beacon Court.
+Academy Building: The Academy building is located at Suite 13-15 in the Orange Mall in Beacon Court.

 Lockers: You will have access to a small locker while on clinical placement.
 These lockers require a lock and key to secure them.
 Please remember to bring in your own key and lock.

 Dress Code: Please follow your individual schools’ policy on appropriate dress code while on clinical placement.
 Please note uniforms must not be worn outside of the hospital.